bethanylindberg/SMU_Data_Science/Week 4/README.md

 Methods

-Jupyter notebooks with the pandas python library was used to merge, parse and aggregate the data.
+Jupyter notebooks with the pandas python library was used to merge, parse and aggregate the data. (see 'PyCity Schools.ipynb')

 Analysis

-The data was first grouped by school to find total students, per student budget, average scores and school population passing rate for both math and reading.
-This grouped data was then used to show the top and bottom performing schools.
+The data was first grouped by school to find total students, per student budget, average scores and school population passing rate for both math and reading.(Out[3]) This grouped data was then used to show the top and bottom performing schools.
+(Out[4-5])
 Next, scores were checked across grades to check for trends.
-The final three tables show analysis of scores by school spending, size and type.
+(Out[6-7]) The final three tables show analysis of scores by school spending, size and type.
+(Out[8-10])

 Results of Analysis